Luiscarlosvd/capstone-project-cookiemasters/README.md

 # Capstone Project - Cookie Masters 🍪

-This is my first Capstone Project! take a look at this Table of contents to know more about this. 😄
+This is my first Capstone Project! take a look at this Table of contents to know more about this or go watch [my video describing this project.](https://www.loom.com/share/332a616678d34a42afb0ee3051b9afcf)😄

 <!-- TABLE OF CONTENTS -->